TeamAGGS/Project2/README.md

 - We also removed any unecessary columns from the data sets that might have any reference to the original users.
 Example: In one of the project datasets, the title of the pull-requests referenced the Team members names.

 ## Tables
+Each of the projects we worked on, have datasets/tables corresponding to the following:
+##### Events
+For a particular repository, the dataset for events has details including the issue number the event was associated with, timestamp when the event was created, action of the event, and the label,users,milestone corresponnding to the event.

+##### Issues
+The list of issues collected from the project repositories has columns for the issue number(unique),	username(creator),	labels used,	state of the issue currently(closed | open),	assignee name,	milestone tags,	created-at timestamp,	closed-at timestamp	and time spent on the issue.

+##### Milestones
+Milestone tag details were also collected in the form of tables.
+The file has columns : milestone number,	title, number of open issues, number of closed issues,	current state (closed | open), created-at timestamp, due-on timestamp, closed-at time.

+##### Pull-requests
+Similarly, the tables representing the data for pull-requests included details : id, pull-request number,	current state,	created-at time, closed-at time, closed time-created time (days),	merged-at time and the username associated with it.

+The sample data from one of the projects in the form of the above described tables can be found under [Data/Team1] (https://github.com/TeamAGGS/Project2/tree/master/data/Team1)

 ## Data
 - [Repository1] (https://github.com/TeamAGGS/Project2/tree/master/data/Team1)